MischaU8/yumyum/modelling/model-a-hex-bolt-head_9kax78DMytE.md

 Uploaded: 2023-04-15

-yum yum Floyd here with a quick look at modeling a hex bolt head in plasticity start by activating the center circle tool and create a circle curve next activate the regular polygon tool press
+yum yum Floyd here with a quick look at modeling a hex bolt head in Plasticity start by activating the center circle tool and create a circle curve next activate the regular polygon tool press